mapbox/rio-merge-rgba/README.md

 ### Benchmarks

 Very promising.
-On the Landsat scenetif set from `s3://mapbox-pxm-live/scenes/7-21-49*` - 23 rasters in total.
+On the Landsat scenes, 23 rasters in total.
 I created reduced resolution versions of each in order to test the performance charachteristics as sizes increase.

 <table class="dataframe" border="1">
   <thead>